 - Coal and oil power shares kept to the NDC target (coal: 26%, oil: 3%);

-- Renewable electricity generation reaches 301 TWh/year in 2030 as estimated by Asano and Obane (2020), which would lead to a 27.5% share according to our own calculations using the total generation projection under the WEO 2019 CPS), exceeding the NDC target;
+- Renewable electricity generation reaches 301 TWh/year in 2030 as estimated by Asano and Obane (2020), exceeding the first NDC target;

 In the high emissions case, we assumed that:

 - Limited nuclear restart with low capacity factor (same assumptions as in December 2019 update): only 15 reactors that have been allowed to restart as of May 2021, after additional safety measures were implemented, would be in operation up to 2030 (some with a 60-year extended lifetime) but at a much shorter 3250 hours/year operation on average, taking into account the possible court cases and unplanned inspections.

 - Coal power share kept to 26% and oil to 3% as per NDC target;

 - Renewable energy share reaches 271 TWh as estimated by METI (2021a), also exceeding the first NDC target;